Build a site

 Select Survey button

 The Select a Survey window appears.
-You can select surveys that you or others in your organization have created.
+You can select surveys that you or others have created.

 8. Under From, choose World (Public).

-9. Search for William Land Parks Improvements Feedback (Esri Tutorials).
-In the list of search results, click the button to select William Land Parks Improvements Feedback (Esri Tutorials).
+9. Search for William Land Park Improvements Feedback (Esri Tutorials).
+In the list of search results, select William Land Parks Improvements Feedback (Esri Tutorials).

 Select a Survey window with William Land Park Improvements Feedback (Esri Tutorials) selected